scriptituk/xfade-easing/README.md

 - curling in any direction, not just right-to-left at 30° or 100°
 - takes aspect ratio into account, ensuring accurate angle
 - can render back of turning page either rolling or just curled over
-- back of turning page in colour or greyscale with variable opacity
+- back of turning page rendered in colour or greyscale with variable opacity
 - smaller default radius of 0.15, not 1/2π

 *Example*: using `gl_SimplePageCurl` to emulate `gl_InvertedPageCurl`